n8henrie/nixos-btrfs-pi/README.md

 e.g. Ubuntu, but you're on your own with regards to QEMU and nix installation.

-I have a decent threadripper with plenty of ram and fairly slow internet; it takes my machine a little over an hour to build the image.
+I have a decent threadripper with plenty of ram and fairly slow internet; it takes my machine about 20 minutes to build the image.

 ## Quickstart